Hey! You actually clicked!

 Fast forward to 2011, after graduating from Scripps College and spending twenty years in retail leadership roles, it was time for me to completely reinvent myself.
 Serendipity—and a heaping spoonful of Universal magic—brought me to designing my first book cover for a client . . . which turned into a referral for my next book design client.
 That client referred me to a powerhouse client who also hired me as her editor.
 Falling into blissful alignment with my skills and passions, I founded my company, The Book Doctor Is In, and dedicated myself to producing and publishing books with a level of excellence that rivaled traditionally published books, a commitment I've held fast to now for a decade.

 As for my personal life, I have been with my soul mate, Dana—who is the best playmate I could have asked for—for twenty-two years.
-We live a quiet life on Whidbey Island in Washington state with our Maine Coon Kitty, Sienna Skye, whom we rescued in 2020, and scads of birds, deer, and squirrels that roam our property.
+We live a quiet life on Whidbey Island in Washington state with our Maine Coon Kitty, Sierra Luna, whom we rescued in 2022, and scads of birds, deer, and squirrels that roam our property.

 (Short List of) Favorite Books:

 The Secret Life of Bees, The #1 Ladies' Detective Agency series, I'll Be Your Blue Sky, Amy Stewart's Kopp Sisters novels, and everything by Fannie Flagg